 Installing a grid-tied solar electric system is an excellent step towards energy independence, however, during a power outage, your system does not provide power.
 By pairing a grid-tied solar electric system with battery backup, you can bank the energy you produce for times when you need it, like when the grid goes down.
 Although whole-house backup is achievable, most grid-tied battery backup systems are designed to only power “critical” electrical loads.
 These systems are more costly than just grid-tied alone.

 Many people like the idea of installing a true off-grid solar electric system because of its independence.
 However, it could require a lifestyle change to reduce energy consumption as you cannot rely on the consistency of the utility grid.

 These systems tend to be most prevalent in rural locations where the nearest power line may be miles away.
-You will need batteries to store your energy, must monitor the battery health, and be aware that you have a finite amount of energy you can collect and store on a daily basis.
+You will need batteries to store your energy, must monitor the battery’s health, and be aware that you have a finite amount of energy you can collect and store daily. b

 Off-grid systems have unique design and operation requirements making them more challenging to install and service.
 They also require more components and usually cost more.
 Maine Solar Solutions has a design and installation team experienced with off-grid solar systems if you would like to learn more.

-How Does Grid-tied Solar + Batteries Work In Power Outages?
+How Do Grid-tied Solar + Batteries Work In Power Outages?